wso2/docs-is/en/includes/guides/authentication/conditional-auth/passkey-progressive-enrollment-based-template.md

 3. The user is then prompted for the first step of the authentication flow with `authenticationOptions` set to the list of filtered authenticators from the above step.

 4. After successful authentication with an alternative authenticator, the script re-triggers the passkey authenticator.
 This allows users to seamlessly proceed with passkey enrollment.

-Progressive enrollment of passkeys not only encourages the adoption of passkeys as a primary authentication method but also enables on the fly passkey enrollment during the authentication phase.
-This dual functionality enhances both the security and the convenience for the user.